security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 We identify `sites` with a number of different levels of geographical precision.The `Site: Country` field identifies the country in which an organization site is located.
 All entries in this field are two letter country codes taken from  [ISO 3166 which can be searched here](https://www.iso.org/obp/ui/#search).

-> For example, an organization site located in Nigeria would have the code `ng` and an organization site located in Brazil would have the code `br`
+> For example, an organization site located in Nigeria would have the code `ng` and an organization site located in Brazil would have the code `br`.

 ## Site: Date of first citation {#organization_site_date_first_cited}